cchudzicki-ocw-testing/18.05-spring-2022/content/pages/unit-3-statistics-frequentist-inference-nhst.md

 ---
 content_type: page
-description: This section provides studio resources for the course, including the instructor's plan for each studio, associated slides, and supporting files.
+description: This section provides studio resources for the course, including the instruction for each studio, supporting files, studio for teachers, and solutions.
 draft: false
 title: Studio Resources
 uid: d1616c8c-ad0b-4679-b5a8-4001eaeef45a